A delicious way to start the day is with these Apple Cinnamon Oatmeal Muffins. They are moist, slightly sweet and full of flavor!

 - Start off with a good liner.
 I have tried several but so far lately it seems these parchment paper liners are working the best.

 - Moisture is key to making these muffins soft and delicious!
-So don’t skip on the milk or pumpkin
+So don’t skip on the milk and yogurt.

 - You can make a variety of these such as these Blueberry Oatmeal Muffins.